 MediSave Account Can Be Used For Medical Treatment & Health Insurance While Special Account Can Be Used Only For Retirement

-That’s because your MediSave Account can be used to pay for the cost of hospitalisation, pregnancy-related costs and some of your health insurance premiums such as MediShield Life, ElderShield/CareShield Life and any private integrated shield plan which you may purchase.
+That’s because your MediSave Account can be used to pay for hospitalisation, pregnancy-related costs and some of your health insurance premiums such as MediShield Life, ElderShield/CareShield Life and any private integrated shield plan which you may purchase.

 In addition, you can also use your MediSave Account to pay for hospital treatments and insurance premiums for your spouse, children and parents.